Lesbicacomingsoon/amd-ryzen-ignore-stapm/README.md

 ![screenshot](https://github.com/user-attachments/assets/d7382465-a156-4d30-aebd-bf5280214d77)

 **Note**: The chassis will warm up under full load around the WASD keys.
-It may not feel very hot at first, but after a few hours your fingertips will feel sore.
+It may not feel very hot, but after a few hours your fingertips will feel sore.
 Use an external keyboard for gaming.

 ## Setup (Fedora)